Improved Regularization and Robustness for Fine-tuning in Neural Networks

 \subsection{Ablation studies}

 We describe several ablation studies.
 First, we compare the performance between using the Frobenius norm and the MARS norm proposed in~\citet{gouk2020distance}.
 Second, we show the norm values of the adversarial robust pre-trained models in each layer and explain their improvement for fine-tuning on downstream tasks.
-Third, we compare our proposed layer-wise constraints and a constant and discuss their correlation to the generalization performance in Theorem \ref{thm_fnn}.
-Fourth, we analyze the role of regularization in our proposed self label-correction method.
+Third, we compare our proposed layer-wise constraints with a constant and discuss their correlation with generalization performance in Theorem \ref{thm_fnn}.
+Fourth, we analyze the role of regularization in our proposed self-label-correction method.
 Finally, we conduct an ablation study to study the influence of three components in our algorithm.

-\textbf{Comparing layer-wise and constant regularization: $\sum_{i=1}^L D_i^2$.} To show the bound in Proposition \ref{thm_fnn} is nonvacuous, We compare the value of $\sum_{i=1}^L D_i^2$ from Equation \ref{eq_pac_main} under both layer-wise constraints and constant regularization in Table \ref{tab:distances}.
+\paragraph{Comparing layer-wise and constant regularization: $\sum_{i=1}^L D_i^2$.} To show the bound in Proposition \ref{thm_fnn} is nonvacuous, We compare the value of $\sum_{i=1}^L D_i^2$ from Equation \ref{eq_pac_main} under both layer-wise constraints and constant regularization in Table \ref{tab:distances}.
 The values for every $D_i$ are from the parameters set in Table~\ref{tab:finetuning_res} for these data sets.
 We can see that layer-wise constraints incur a smaller value of $\sum_{i=1}^L D_i^2$ compared to constant regularization, which correlates with their better generalization performance.

-\textbf{Comparing norms of adversarial robust pre-trained models.} We empirically observe that adversarially robust pre-trained models have lower Frobenius norms over each layer shown in Figure \ref{fig:robust_model_norm}.
+\paragraph{Comparing norms of adversarial robust pre-trained models.} We empirically observe that adversarially robust pre-trained models have lower Frobenius norms over each layer, as shown in Figure \ref{fig:robust_model_norm}.
 The lower norms of robust models would induce smaller generation error, which explains their improvement in fine-tuning downstream tasks.